lisakawai/music_transformation/index.md

 major sevenths, octaves, minor tenths or major tenths.
 This is only a very approximate measure of the amount of arpeggiation in the music, of course.

-The successive notes whose interval corresponds to definition of `arpeggiation` are shown in red.
+The successive notes whose interval corresponds to definition of "arpeggiation" are shown in red.
 The results show that the model can control this attirbute appropriately.

 ||→Decrease amount of arpeggiation→||